zaikio/zai-docs/README.md

 ## Deployment

-The deployment is automatically triggered in heroku with every push to `master`.
+The deployment is automatically triggered in heroku with every push to `main`.